wekesa360/spotify-playlist_mp3-downloader/README.md

 <a href="https://drive.google.com/uc?export=view&id=10TuqhW0HPxNEfns12Wi6NX-tQ5w_PZqE"><img src="https://drive.google.com/uc?export=view&id=10TuqhW0HPxNEfns12Wi6NX-tQ5w_PZqE" style="width: 155px; max-width: 100%; height: auto" title="Click to enlarge picture" /></a>

 A spotify playlist Downloader, bulit using Python-flask, html, js and css for the front end.
-It gives a spotify user the capabilities to view their playlists, available songs within the playlists and be able to download that very playlist inform of a zipped folder.
+It gives a spotify user the capabilities to view their playlists, available songs within the playlists and be able to download that very playlist in form of a zipped folder.

 ### Requirements